bleech/flynt-docs/content/tutorials/creating-component/adding-styles-scripts.md

 Refresh the front end of your website and you will now see your styles!

 ## Adding scripts
-To add custom JavaScript logic to your component, create a `script.js` file inside your component, so that your file tree matches the following:
+To add custom JavaScript logic to your component, create a `script.js` file inside your component, so that your theme folder matches the following:

 ```
 ├── flynt-starter-theme